jleffler/soq/doc/C-Undefined-References/missing-library.md

 of Linux behave differently from other versions of Linux, so simply testing on one platform is not necessarily sufficient to ensure it works on all.

+### Simple programs

+With simple programs, you might have a single source file using one library, and you might then compile and link all in a single command, and if all goes well, your compilation is complete.

+    $ gcc -std=c11 -g -O3 -Wall -Wextra -Werror -Wmissing-prototypes -Wstrict-prototypes \
+    >     -I/opt/project/include sets.c -L/opt/project/lib -lsoq
+    $

+Most big programs do not remain that simple for long and end up using multiple source files.
+You can then mix and match specifying source or object files on the command line.
+Howver, conventional practice is to use a tool such as `make` to build each source file into an independent object file, and then link all the object files.
+Hence, once you need `matches.c` included in the build too, you might compile using:

+    $ gcc -c -std=c11 -g -O3 -Wall -Wextra -Werror -Wmissing-prototypes -Wstrict-prototypes \
+    >     -I/opt/project/include sets.c
+    $ gcc -c -std=c11 -g -O3 -Wall -Wextra -Werror -Wmissing-prototypes -Wstrict-prototypes \
+    >     -I/opt/project/include matches.c
+    $ gcc -std=c11 -g -O3 -Wall -Wextra -Werror -Wmissing-prototypes -Wstrict-prototypes \
+    >     -I/opt/project/include sets.o matches.o -L/opt/project/lib -lsoq
+    $

+You probably could omit the `-W` and `-I` options from the linking command line, but it is safer to include them.
+You should omit the `-L` and `-l` options from compiling command lines.
+Many versions of GCC will complain about unused options/libraries if you include them.
+The `-g` option typically includes debug information in the object files and binary; it should be used all the time.

 ### Summary